muratk3n/thirdwave/en/2021/05/anatolia.md

 untouchable power, that various amateur linguists who had made their way into Atatürk’s close circle began to vie with one another in proposing word-meanings intended to bolster the Turkish Thesis of History.
-From that evening table, the famous sofra of Kemalist lore and legend, a virtual hysteria rose and spread to the rest of the elite.
+From that evening table [Kemal's drinking was legendary], the famous sofra of Kemalist lore and legend, a virtual hysteria rose and spread to the rest of the elite.
 Such spasms have marked many hyper-nationalist dictatorial cultures.
-The time, too, was auspicious: Fascism and Nazism were on the rise; Mussolini had already come to power in 1922, and Hitler was about to do so in 1933.
+The time, too, was auspicious:
+Fascism and Nazism were on the rise; Mussolini had already come to power in 1922, and Hitler was about to do so in 1933.
 Trolls flourished, and some unbelievable etymologies were concocted, all the way to Ancient Greek gods and goddesses.
 Turks and Turkish seemed to have been everywhere, naming everything, including South and North America.
 Hence the Amazon came to be derived from amma+uzun (how long it is)...

 As Byzantium’s eastern defences collapsed, more and more Turcoman tribes made their way through Azerbaycan to establish new